mlindgren/blog-archive/source/_posts/2012-11-14-photo-app-progress-update.markdown

-Anyway, with the alpha version up and running, this seems like a good opportunity to reflect on some of the issues I've faced that complicated the project, and on what remains to be done.
+Anyway, with the alpha version up and running, this seems like a good opportunity to reflect on some of the issues I've faced that complicated the project, and on what remains to be done. <!-- more -->

 ## Wand and the OOM Killer